 “When we look at a mountain from a distance, we can only make out its size and shape.
 (This is compared to comprehending God as Brahman, His impersonal energy, which emanates from Him just as light shines out from its source.)

 “If we move closer, we will start to make out more of the mountain’s characteristics – for example, the colour of the foliage of the trees on its slopes.
 (This is compared to understanding that God is within our hearts as Paramatma, or Supersoul.)

 “Then, if we travel to the mountain itself we can see its vegetation, rivers, and other features in great detail.
 (This is compared to understanding God the person, or Bhagavan.)

 “Therefore, Bhagavan is the source of Brahman and Paramatma and is one with them, although He always maintains His personal identity.”

 In contemplating the above, the reader may ask, “Where are you getting this information from?”
-Apart from Sri Krishna’s own words in Bhagavad-gita, the ancient Vedas (scriptures) of India extensively describe God in detail, His expansions, incarnations and pastimes.
+Apart from Lord Krishna’s own words in Bhagavad-gita, the ancient Vedas (scriptures) of India extensively describe God in detail, His expansions, incarnations, and pastimes.